Cross-lingual Contextualized Topic Models with Zero-shot Learning: Experiments

-\paragraph{Automatic Evaluation} Our baseline is the uniform distribution over the topics.
-Therefore, we compute the matches with respect to English topic predictions, and the KL divergence between the uniform and the English predicted document-topic distributions.
+We use two baselines: the first one (Ori) consists of performing topic modeling on documents translated into English via DeepL.\footnote{\url{https://www.deepl.com/}} While this is an easily accessible baseline, automatic translation is costly and may introduce bias in the representations (as shown by~\newcite{hovy2020you}).
+We compare the predicted topics of each translated document to the ones predicted for the original English document (as done above).
+The second baseline is a uniform distribution (Uni): we compute all the metrics over a uniform distribution (this baseline gives a lower bound).

 Table~\ref{tab:results:multi} shows the evaluation results of our model in the zero-shot context.
-Topic predictions are significantly better than the uniform baselines: more than 70\% of the time, the predicted topic on the test set matches the topic of the same document in English.
+Note that because we trained on English data, the topic descriptors are in English.
+Topic predictions are significantly better than the uniform baselines: more than 70\% of the times, the predicted topic on the test set matches the topic of the same document in English.
 The CD similarity suggests that even when there is no match, the predicted topic on the unseen language is at least similar to the one on the English testing data.
+Simultaneously, the predictions for the contextualized model are in line with the ones obtained using the translations (Ori Avg), showing that our model is capable of finding good topics for documents in unseen languages without the need for translation.

+\paragraph{Manual Evaluation} We rated the predicted topics for 300 test documents in five languages (thus, 1500 docs including English) on an ordinal scale from 0-3.
+A 0 rate means that the predicted topic is wrong, a 1 rate means the topic is somewhat related, a 2 rate means the topic is good, and a 3 rate means the topic is entirely associated with the considered document.
+Table~\ref{tab:manual:evaluation} shows the results per language.
+We evaluate the inter-rater reliability using Gwet AC1 with ordinal weighting~\cite{gwet2014handbook}.
+The resulting value of 0.88 indicates consistent scoring.

 {}